Golf Club Loft, Lie, and Shaft Flex Explained

 What Is Loft and Why Does It Control Distance?

 Loft is the angle of the clubface relative to vertical.
 A driver has very little loft, somewhere around 9 to 12 degrees, which launches the ball low and lets it roll out after landing.
 A pitching wedge has much more loft, typically 44 to 48 degrees, which sends the ball high and lands it softly with less roll.
+Wikipedia's overview of golf club design describes loft the same way: the angle between the face and the vertical plane, where higher numbers produce a higher, shorter trajectory and lower numbers produce a lower, longer one.

 Here is the basic rule: the higher the loft, the higher and shorter the shot.
 Lower loft means more distance but a lower ball flight.